atelechev/astrocadre/doc/follow-up.md

 #### Low priority improvements for POC

+  * cleanup constellation boundaries data from 0-meridian line cutting some constellations
   * remove hardcoded CSS width and height for the canvas container, use constants
   * flexible canvas size (?)
   * show coordinates of the view port center